jkotlinski/durexforth/README.md

 Goals:

 * Fun.
 The system should be nice to work with on the real machine.
+Mixing Forth code with assembly is easy.
 * Simplicity.
 The core should be small, leaving a lot of space for user code and data.
-* Speed. durexForth should be at least as fast as Blazin' Forth.
+* Speed.
+Starting with v1.4, durexForth is subroutine threaded.
+This makes it a lot faster than any 6502 Forth with traditional threading.

 <img src=http://noname.c64.org/csdb/gfx/releases/75000/75456.png>